-- Continue to improve dispatch of Specialist Paramedics to patients that are likely to be able to be safely treated at home or in the community. - Measurement of the joint test of change with NHS 24 in primary care in Musselburgh which went live in January 2019. - Further guidelines governance will be developed and agreed for SAS clinicians in Urgent and Primary Care.
+- Continue to improve dispatch of Specialist Paramedics/Advanced Practitioners in urgent and primary care to patients that are likely to be able to be safely treated at home or in the community. - Development of a measurement framework for all sites where SAS clinicians are working directly with primary care services. - Written evaluation of current direct work in primary care services.